Onoruoiza514/My-Automation-Project/Readme.md

 ## 🛠️ TECHNOLOGIES USED
 Python: Core programming language.
-smtplib: For sending emails via SMTP. email.mime: For creating and formatting email content.
+smtplib: Library i used for sending emails via SMTP. email.mime: Library used for creating and formatting email content.
-pandas: For handling recipient data from CSV files.
+pandas: Library for handling recipient data from CSV files.
-schedule: For scheduling emails (optional).
+schedule: For scheduling emails.

 ## 📂 PROJECT STRUCTURE
 email-automation-tool/
 │
 ├── recipients.csv          # Sample dataset with recipient details